 5. If you think that you lost it somewhere else and that someone might find it, you can turn Lost Mode on.

 This will lock your phone and show a push notification with a number to call.
 To do so, repeat the steps above, but instead of clicking Play Sound, click Lost Mode.
-Enter a phone number you would like someone to call, and a message such as ‘My phone was lost.
+Enter a phone number you would like someone to call, and a message such as ‘My phone is lost.
 Please call this number.’

-Your phone will also be locked with your current passcode.
+Your iPhone will also be locked with your current passcode.
 If you haven’t previously set a passcode before you turn on Lost Mode, you’ll be asked to set a new one.
 Just don’t forget it as you will need it to unlock your phone once you retrieve it!

 If your device is offline when you put it in Lost Mode, it will be activated once it gets signal or the next time it’s turned on.